NecsusECS/Necsus/README.md

 If you find that builds are slowing down, it's often caused by archetypes being created that are never used.
 You can set the `-d:archetypes` flag as part of your build to do a dump of all the archetypes that exist.
-This gives you a jumping off point to see which archetypes are never actually used, then update your project so they are never created in the first place.
-For example, with targetd usage of `Query` versus `FullQuery` or `Spawn` vs `FullSpawn`.
+This gives you a jumping-off point to see which archetypes are never actually used, then update your project so they are never created in the first place.
+For example, with targeted usage of `Query` versus `FullQuery` or `Spawn` vs `FullSpawn`.

 # License